SquireOfSoftware/JSPets/README.md

 9. Saving the data so that you can reload the game

-10. Controls for touch screens
+-10.
+Controls for touch screens- This has been partially done for now

 == 8/3/2017 ==